What are citations?

 - Profile pages on social media websites, such as Facebook, Twitter and Google+.

-- Descriptions connected to other types of media, such as images and videos.
+- Descriptions connected to other types of media, like images and videos.

 A citation is not the same as a link.
 A citation may or may not contain a link to your website.